extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/ztp_reference.rst

 .. note::

-    When running ZTP or DAD, if you use dhcp autodeployment enable, if anything is wrong in the setup or configurations, DC Fabric Automation suite will display the incorrect configuration.
+    When running ZTP or DAD, if you use dhcp autodeployment enable, if anything is wrong in the setup or configurations, the DC Fabric Automation Suite will display the incorrect configuration.
     While running ZTP, Extreme recommends that you run this command and see if everything is set up correctly.
 If everything is correct, you will be prompted to reboot the switch.
 At this point you can enter “no” if you want to run ZTP and then use the write erase command.